 (0.523⁶)×10⁵=2046

 (2046 is the year of a cubit alignment.
-This increases the equation of the tomb's ratio so that it goes up in powers but still being equal to the volume.
-To three decimal points).
+This increases the equation of the tomb's ratio so that it goes up in powers while still being equal to the volume (to three decimal places).

-The date 2773 bc minus 243 years is very near to 7°, it has been shown that the earlier pyramids are connected to whole numbers of angles even though they are built at the same time.
-There also has been a connection of builds that could possibly involve back dating, which would imply heritage.
+The date 2773 BC minus 243 years is very near to 7°.
+It has been shown that the earlier pyramids are connected to whole numbers of angles, even though they were built at the same time.
+There has also been a connection of builds that could possibly involve backdating, which would imply heritage.

 Archeology77 ©